robinsalehjan/web-trendinghashtaggraph/README.md

 Where `...` is your Phoenix secret and Twitter API credentials and then run: `source env.list`

-2. Create the image: `docker build --no-cache -t thg .`
+2. Pull the image from docker hub: `docker pull robinsalehjan/thg`

-3. Run the image: `docker run -d -p 8080:8080 --env-file env.list --rm thg` and open `localhost:8080` in your browser
+3. Run the image: `docker run -d -p 8080:8080 --env-file env.list --rm robinsalehjan/thg` and open `localhost:8080` in your browser

 # Note to self